 Artificial Intelligence.
 A catch-all term encompassing concepts like Machine Learning and NLP, but also used to denote Augmented Intelligence or smart automation.
 The current holy grail of all things service management.
 Knows a few practical applications in some situations (chatbots, automatic categorization, predictive analytics), but mainly a lot of promise for future use in the years to come.

 Nope, the first two letters don’t stand for Artificial Intelligence.
-Gartner introduced the term Automation in IT Service Management (AITSM) to cover all the efforts needed to successfully introduce AI and Automation in an organization.
+Gartner introduced the concept of AITSM to cover all the efforts needed to successfully introduce AI and Automation in an organization.
 Some examples: collecting and optimizing data for Machine Learning functionality, setting up knowledge bases and designing conversations for chatbots, and training users on how to work with software that augments human intelligence.

 Yes, we’re back at AI again.
 AIOps means Artificial Intelligence for IT Operations, a term also coined by Gartner.
 What it could mean in practice?
 Using big data and Machine Learning to automate tasks, identify strange usage patterns, recognize attacks and predict disturbances.